duganchen/codesearch/README.md

-Code Search is a [Sphinx](http://sphinxsearch.com)-backed Intranet app for searching your source code repositories.
+Code Search is a [Sphinx](http://sphinxsearch.com)-backed Intranet app for doing full-text searches of your git repositories.
 It consists of an indexer and a search page.

 ## The Database